tidymodels/tidymodels.org/learn/models/parsnip-predictions/index.html.md

 h2o_start()
 #> Warning: JAVA not found, H2O may take minutes trying to connect.
 #> Warning in h2o.clusterInfo():
-#> Your H2O cluster version is (2 years, 3 months and 27 days) old.
+#> Your H2O cluster version is (1 year, 10 months and 5 days) old.
 There may be a newer version available.
 #> Please download and install the latest version from: https://h2o-release.s3.amazonaws.com/h2o/latest_stable.html
 ```
 :::